Chart Color Schemes

 Upper Caboolture is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Upper Caboolture's dwelling structure, as per the latest Census, consisted of 98.6% houses and 1.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 88.8% houses and 11.2% other dwellings.
+Upper Caboolture's dwelling structure, as per the latest Census, consisted of 98.6% houses and 1.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.8% houses and 11.2% other dwellings.
 Home ownership in Upper Caboolture stood at 34.2%, with mortgaged dwellings at 57.0% and rented ones at 8.8%.
 The median monthly mortgage repayment was $2,058, higher than Brisbane metro's average of $1,733.
-Median weekly rent in Upper Caboolture was $420, compared to Brisbane metro's $350.
+The median weekly rent figure in Upper Caboolture was $420, compared to Brisbane metro's $350.
 Nationally, Upper Caboolture's mortgage repayments were significantly higher at $2,058 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing